In Switzerland, most homes have a connection to the cable network.

 Today, many homes remain connected to the cable network, regardless whether the residents subscribe to digital cable services or not.
 Many people receive their TV, telecom and Internet through the TV and telecom provider's landline connection, and do not need a connection to the cable network.

-- People who are not cable customers are probably still paying for a cable connection.
+- People who are not cable customers may still be paying for a cable connection.

 - Cable customers end up paying two bills - the "hidden cost" of the cable connection AND the regular monthly subscription fee for digital services (HD TV, Internet, and landline phone).